re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

-* GPS must initially run for approx. 15min to aquire enough Almanac data.
+* GPS must initially run for approx. 12.5min to aquire all Almanac data.
 The more the better.
 Aquiring it from all satellites would be ideal
     * The GPS will also record other

 * Ideally, want satelliete to Hot Start.
 For this to occur, the following conditions must be met: [[1]]
     * It has a valid Almanac.